MehakGopal/Flight-Delay-Predictor/README.md

 This project aims to predict flight delays using various machine learning models.
 By analyzing flight data from JFK airport, we developed a pipeline to proactively predict delays and improve operational efficiency and customer satisfaction.

 ## Introduction
 Flight delays cause significant inconvenience to passengers and operational inefficiencies for airlines.
-Our goal is to predict flight delays to enhance the user experience and reduce costs associated with inefficiencies.
+The goal was to predict flight delays to enhance the user experience and reduce costs associated with inefficiencies.

 ## Methodology
 - Data Preprocessing: Cleaned and prepared the dataset from Kaggle, which includes flights from JFK airport between Nov 2019 and Dec 2020.